aneeshdurg/aneeshdurg.github.io/_posts/2023/2023-02-23-reflection-cpp.md

 ---

-Recently at work, we came across an issue that felt easy, but in cpp is not.
-We have a collection of classes that need to define a method to serialize themselves to json, and we wanted to be sure that all fields in the class were accounted for.
+Recently at work, we came across an issue that felt easy, but in CPP is not.
+We have a collection of classes that need to define a method to serialize themselves to JSON, and we wanted to be sure that all fields in the class were accounted for.
 Of course, we know better than to trust ourselves, so we were trying to think of automated ways to enforce this property.Unfortunately, our codebase is in C++, and since there's no mechanism for reflection, it's simply